 Wooly Links is a round up of the best knitting, spinning, and crochet links I find on the web.
-The collection goes out every week in the With Wool newsletter.
+The collection goes out bi-weekly in the With Wool Express.
 You can sign up to get the newsletter full of Wooly Links and other good stuff every week below.

 A clear tutorial on how to work double crochet without it turning into a wobbly trapezoid.
 Saving this for the next time I dabble in crochet.

 MochiMochiLand is at it again with a cute (and free) knitting pattern for a four-leaf clover.

 I was in a bind the other day when I needed to figure out how to space button holes on a button band.
 This button band calculator from did all the math and made the knitting a breeze.

 Cute alert!
 Check out this free crochet pattern for a cactus hat.

 As part of the Tuff Socks Naturally project, which explores the durability of socks made without nylon or superwash fibers, @rebeccaspindle shared the interesting history and breeding of the Ryeland Sheep.

 Beth Smith shares how she uses sample cards to plan her spinning for large and small projects.